To view Milton Hall's Safeguarding Policy please visit our policy page

 Milton Hall aims to ensure that:

 Milton Hall believes that Safeguarding is everyone's responsibility and as such, our school aims to create the safest environment within which every pupil has the opportunity to strive and reach their full potential.
 We recognise the importance of us ensuring our pupils know how to seek support, feel that they will be listened to and appropriate action taken.
 Safeguarding is about ensuring that everyone is safe from harm and that we all feel safe in our environment.

 Sometimes we may need to share information and work in partnership with other agencies when there are concerns about a child's welfare.
 We will ensure that our concerns are discussed with a parent/carer first unless we have reason to believe that such a move would be contrary to the child's welfare.

-Our Designated Lead for Safeguarding is Mrs Laura Blackaby, Deputy Designated Leads are Mr Andy Douglas and Mr Tom Spence, Designated Safeguarding Governor is Mr Dave Taylor.
+Our Designated Lead for Safeguarding is Mrs Laura Blackaby.
+The Deputy Designated Leads are Mr Andy Douglas, Mrs C. Reynolds, Mr K. Harvey, Mrs C. Knight and Miss C. Potter.
+Designated Safeguarding Governor is Miranda Reid.

 As a result of these necessary measures, almost all of us are likely to be spending more time online, including children.
 This guidance contains resources for parents and carers to help keep their children safe online.